wmcooper2/lyricsGUI/README.md

     * and the file has the ".txt" suffix (for when it is extracted)
     * example: `Artist_Song Name.txt`

+### Setup
+1. Make sure `Databases/lyrics.csv` exists.
+2. Run `init_database.py` once.
+3. Inspect the contents of the DB with "DB Browser for SQLite" application.

 ### Operation
 1. "Moved to argparse CLI tool description."
 2. "Moved to argparse CLI tool description."